mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 The Memory team group conducted a Proof-of-Concept phase to understand the impact of introducing **Application Layers**.
 We did this to understand the complexity, impact, and needed iterations to execute this proposal.

+The proposals here should be treated as evaluation of the impact of this blueprint, but not a final solution to be implemented.
+PoC as defined is not something that should be merged, but serves as a basis for future work.

 ### PoC using Rails Engines

 We decided to use Rails Engines by modeling a Web Application Layer.
 The Web Engine did contain Controllers, API, GraphQL.